-During the three months ended June 30, 2008, the Company recorded a \$45.0 increase in its provision for doubtful accounts.
+During the second quarter of 2008, the Company recorded a \$45.0 increase in its provision for doubtful accounts.
 The Company's estimate of the allowance for doubtful accounts was increased due to the impact of the economy, higher patient deductibles and co-payments, and recent acquisitions on the collectibility of accounts receivable balances.
+During the third quarter of 2008, the Company has not experienced any further deterioration in the collectibility of its patient receivable portfolio.